 Johnson & Johnson (JNJ)

-If you love stable dividend stocks, you love Johnson & Johnson (NYSE:JNJ).
-It is the powerhouse brands of powerhouse brands.
-Better yet, JNJ is levered toward the ultimate in secular industries: healthcare.
-Separated among consumer-level products, pharmaceuticals, and medical devices, JNJ is one of the most respected companies in the world.
+If you love stable dividend stocks, Johnson & Johnson (NYSE:JNJ) is one of the best dividend stocks to buy.
+It is the powerhouse brand of powerhouse brands.
+Better yet, JNJ is levered toward the ultimate in non-cyclical industries: healthcare.
+Selling consumer-level products, pharmaceuticals, and medical devices, JNJ is one of the most respected companies in the world.

-Currently, Johnson & Johnson’s dividend yield is 2.65%.
+Currently, Johnson & Johnson’s dividend yield is 2.9%.
 But what people may not immediately appreciate is that JNJ can also surprise people in the capital markets.
-For instance, year-to-date, shares are up nearly 6.3%.
+For instance, since mid-2015, shares are up nearly 40%.

-Critically for the conservative investor, JNJ rarely loses.
+Critically for conservative investors, JNJ rarely loses.
 Between 1970 to the end of 2018, annual returns average almost 15%.
 Moreover, JNJ only hit red ink 14 times, meaning that 72% of the time, you can expect shares to win.

 In our business, that’s as close to a sure thing as you’re gonna get!